minetonight/darts-window-cricket/roadmap.md

    ))) - I dont see the marks dots appear all at once and disappear one by one going backwards.

-    ) between undo buttons add abort match icon that leaves the current game and updates the metadata and saves a game file with name starting with aborted
+v   ) between undo buttons add abort match icon that leaves the current game and updates the metadata and saves a game file with name starting with aborted
-    )) add continue aborted matches on homescreen that loads list of aborted game and lets you pick.
+    )) add continue aborted matches on homescreen that loads list of aborted games and lets you pick.
     ))) the list have back, delete and continue buttons below.

     ) bugfixes: